Where to Use Incense Sticks

 Buddhism

-• Offerings to the Three Jewels: Primary devotional practice before Buddha statues and sacred spaces
+• Offerings to the Three Jewels: Devotional practice before sacred spaces

-• Meditation Enhancement: Creates focused atmosphere for mindfulness and concentration practices
+• Meditation Enhancement: Creates a focused atmosphere for mindfulness

-• Ceremonial Significance: Integral to rituals, memorial services, and temple sanctification
+• Ceremonial Significance: Used in rituals, memorials, and temple sanctification

 Taoism